 We are delighted that you have chosen to spend the High Holidays with Congregation Shaarey Tikvah!

 All services will be in-person AND livestreamed.
-Masks and distancing will be necessary.
-Thank you for your compliance and understanding.

 Please read the following information carefully.

 Thankfully, since we gathered at this time last year, rates of serious COVID infection have fallen, there is widespread partial immunity, and additional treatments are available.
 Large, prolonged indoor gatherings still carry some variable risk, and singing carries additional risk.
 People have become used to making individual decisions about attendance and masking in public spaces.
 Please feel free to make your own judgement about attendance, masking, and choice of seating.
 We simply ask that if you are feeling unwell and think you may have a communicable illness of any kind, that you choose not to attend services.

 “Tickets” this year will again be in the form of a nametag, available at the South Door when you attend your first service, and must be shown to the police officer(s) for admittance to High Holy Day services.
 You will be given a lanyard for your nametag upon entry to services.
 Please wear (or carry) your nametag at all times.
 This will make it easier for our security team to know who is in the building as well as to help create a more friendly and welcoming atmosphere for our non-Congregant visitors.
 Please return the lanyard at your last High Holy Day service.

 We request that you please take care of your (financial) community contribution to CST before the High Holy Days.
 Members who find themselves in a financial situation that does not enable them to do so or are unable to pay the community commitment reflected on your July 2023 statement, should call me at (216) 765-8300 ext.
 101 as soon as possible to make other arrangements.
 Financial situations are handled in confidence and no one will be denied entry to High Holy Days or any religious service during the year due to the inability to pay.